 Business and leisure locations around Dubai are quite spread out, so renting a car affords visitors the most convenience in reaching destinations.
 The emirate offers both locally- and internationally-recognised car rental options for visitors, and paid parking is available at most destinations.
 Parking rates vary from 3 AED to 10 AED per hour, depending on which area of the city you are in.
 The emirate is also now equipped with pay-per-minute vehicles, which further open the transportation possibilities.
 Driving regulations may vary, but many visitors are eligible to drive with an International Driving Permit and a licence from their home country.
 Consult your embassy or consulate for details.

-Taxis are efficient, metered and reasonably priced.
-With more than 5300 RTA taxis available, hailing a cab in Dubai is never a problem.
-Most drivers are familiar with our venue and with various popular destinations around the city.
-Taxis can also be booked in advance by calling +971 004 208 0808.
-Most fares start at 5 AED for hailed taxis or 12 AED for pre-booked service.
+Taxis are efficient, metered and reasonably priced, and most drivers are familiar with our venue and with various popular destinations around the city.
+Taxis can also be booked in advance through the DTC Smart App.

 Metred private taxis and on-demand transport services are growing in popularity and readily available around Dubai.
 If you already have a Careem or Uber app from another country, the same app can be used to book your ride in Dubai.
 If you are unfamiliar with Careem or Uber, both companies offer downloadable apps for both Android and iOS platforms.